mbal-glo/rating-vue-app/README.md

 # Rating - Vue App
-VueJS 3 app for rating learning experiences.
+Vue.JS 3 app for rating learning experiences.
 The ratings get stored in a mock server created with Mirage JS.

 ## Project setup